 South Dublin County Partnership: Invitation to Tender

-South Dublin County Partnership is now seeking tenders from interested individuals/ organisations for the review and strategy development of the SDCP Health and Wellbeing programme.
-It is expected that the review and strategy will start in March and the final report will be due in June.
+South Dublin County Partnership (SDCP) is now seeking tenders from interested individuals/ organisations for the review and strategy development of the SDCP Children and Families (C&F) programme.
+It is expected that the review and strategy will start in February 2022 and the final report will be due in May 2022.

-In light of the ramifications of COVID to our community and the additions of new programmes within the H&W team, The Health and Wellbeing subcommittee of the SDCP Board identified the need for a review and for the development of a strategic plan for the Health and Wellbeing program within SDCP.
+In light of the ramifications of COVID to our community and the additions of new programmes within the C&F team, the C&F subcommittee of the SDCP Board identified the need for a review and for the development of a strategic plan for the C&F programme within SDCP.

 Overview of the Organisation